 The POWs also became very good at sabotaging Japanese munitions.
 They had lookouts who would warn them if the Japanese were coming.
 The Americans in the ship’s holds would open a box of hand grenades; open the grenade up; dump the gunpowder down the ship’s bilge; and reassemble the grenades.
 If they had been caught, they would have been executed.

-Bill was officially liberated on September 15, 1945.
+Bill was officially liberated on September 12, 1945.
 He and the other POWs were taken to Wakayama, Japan, where they were boarded onto the U.S.S.
-Consolation.
+Consolation on September 15.
 Records from the ship show that Bill was in good health but was malnourished.

 “=MR FRANK HAUSER: THE SECRETARY OF WAR HAS ASKED ME TO INFORM YOU THAT YOUR SON, PRIVATE FIRST CLASS WILLAM A HAUSER WAS RETURNED TO MILITARY CONTROL SEPT.
 15 AND IS BEING RETURNED TO THE UNITED STATES WITHIN THE NEAR FUTURE HE WIIL BE GIVEN THE OPPORTUNITY TO COMMUNICATE WITH YOU UPON HIS ARRIVAL IF HE HAS NOT ALREADY DONE SO=